 Alternatively, find your nearest public-chlorinated-body-of-water with our guide to Adelaide’s swimming pools.

 As anyone from Coober Pedy will tell you, when it’s hot on the surface, it’s cool underground.
 Lucky for you we’ve done the research and dug up (get it) a list of the underground bars around Adelaide to stay cool through this summer (and through any air-conditioning-free, power outages we may also encounter!).
 Find the guide here.

-Westfield Shopping Centre – Marion, Tee Tree Plaza, Westlakes
+Head to a Westfield Shopping Centre – Marion, Tee Tree Plaza, Westlakes

 Hit The Flicks